bigbluebutton/text-track-service/README.md

-## Instructions to set up Text-track-service with IBM (just edit credentials.yaml for other services accordingly - look at example.credentials for reference)
+## Instructions to set up Text-track-service with IBM (just edit credentials.yaml for other services accordingly - look at example.credentials for reference also Step12.)
 ---

 ### 1. Set up texttrack user on the server